NZLT Laser Safety Certificate for Surgical / Hospital Setting

 - Relate the ways laser light behaves to tissue interactions and how these relate to laser safety and the way lasers work.

-- Understand how types of lasers vary in the way they work and why this is important to know to prevent unwanted outcomes
+- Understand how different types of lasers vary in their operation and why this knowledge is important to prevent unwanted outcomes.

 - Discover the ways lasers can be emitted via different delivery methods to target

-- Understand what makes using lasers in a surgical setting more of a hazard, and how to prevent accidents, including fire or explosion
+- Understand what makes using lasers in a surgical setting a hazard and how to prevent accidents, including fires or explosions.

 - Understand what role the laser safety officer plays in a laser workplace

-- Gain knowledge on what to look out for to maintain and enrure the laser is safe to be used in the workplace
+- Gain knowledge on what to look out for to maintain and ensure the laser is safe to be used in the workplace